Ucropit/eiq-calculator/README.md

 ```
 ### Calculation By Activities, Achievement or Lot

-Calculate the `Eiq` applied to an Activity, Achievement or Lot` according to its total surface
+Calculate the `EIQ` applied to an Activity, Achievement or Lot` according to its total surface

 ```js
 import { calculateEiqWithList } from '@ucropit/eiq-calculator';